reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 **TODO CodeSandbox here**

-Let's recap what we talked about
+Let's recap what we talked about:

 :::tip